-In order to graduate from the Clinical Mental Health Counseling program, a student must maintain an overall GPA of 3.0 on a 4.0 scale.
+In order to graduate from the Marriage and Family Counseling program, a student must maintain an overall GPA of 3.0 on a 4.0 scale.
 A course grade of "D" or "F" cannot be used to fulfill the requirements of the program.
 A maximum of two courses (6 hours) with a grade of "C+/C/C-" can count toward graduation, but the student must maintain a GPA of 3.0.
-Students who receive a grade less than B- may repeat a course and replace the initial grade; however, students can only replace a maximum of three courses (9 credits).
+Students who receive a grade less than Bmay repeat a course and replace the initial grade; however, students can only replace a maximum of two courses (6 credits).
 Both grades will appear on their transcripts, but the replaced grade will not count towards their GPA.
-The grades of any courses repeated beyond the nine credits will apply to their GPA.
-Course repeats are unlimited.
-In other words, students may repeat a course multiple times but may only replace a course in which a grade below B- was received three times, keeping in mind grade replacement can only be used a maximum of three times throughout the program.
-Once the grade replacement limit has been met (i.e., three courses have been repeated and initial grades replaced), any additional course repeats will apply to the student's overall GPA.
-If a student exceeds the course repeat and grade replacement policy and is unable to maintain a 3.0 GPA with repeats or has not satisfactorily completed pre-requisite courses in order to continue with degree completion course progression, the administrative dismissal policy may be enacted.
-Students should be aware that some state licensure boards do not accept any course work with a grade below B-.
+The grades of any courses repeated beyond the six credits will apply to their GPA.
+There is a maximum of two total course repeats.
+In other words, students may repeat and replace a course in which a grade below B- was received two times, keeping in mind grade replacement can only be used a maximum of two times in the program.
+Once the grade replacement limit has been met (i.e., two courses have been repeated and initial grades replaced), any additional course repeats will apply to the student's overall GPA.
+If a student exceeds the course repeat and grade replacement policy and is unable to maintain a 3.0 GPA or has not satisfactorily completed pre-requisite courses in order to continue with degree completion course progression, the administrative dismissal policy may be enacted.
+Students should be aware that some state licensure boards do not accept any coursework with a grade below B-.